dcmi/dctap/TAPprimer.md

 Other methods may be used to convey this essential information in a way that is compatible with your expected programming environment.

 For correct interpretation of the tabular profile it is recommended that this information be made available with the profile.

+## Extending DCTAP

+DCTAP is a basic set of elements that may be needed to express an application profile.
+It should be seen as a core that can be extended as needed.

+There are two primary types of extensions for the DCTAP.
+The first is to add columns in the table for elements that are not included in the base specification.
+An example could be for a profile that will specify a maximum length for some data elements.
+The second is to add capabilities to the values that are defined for the cells of the basic table.
+This could mean defining ones own `valueConstraintType` or allowing multiple values in some cells in the table.